nativelibs4java/Scalaxy/README.md

     for (i <- 0 until 100000000 optimized) { ... }
     ```

+- *[Compilets](https://github.com/ochafik/Scalaxy/tree/master/Compilets)* provide an easy way to express AST rewrites, backed by a compiler plugin and an sbt plugin.
 - *[Beans](https://github.com/ochafik/Scalaxy/tree/master/Beans)* are a nifty combination of Dynamics and macros that provide a type-safe eye-candy syntax to set fields of regular Java Beans in a Scala way (without any runtime dependency at all!):

     ```scala